sparkplugstudios/sparkplugstudios.github.io/about.markdown

 layout: page
 ---

-For about the last 20 years or so I primarily worked as a software engineer and academic researcher.
-During this period I specialised in topics like: games design, virtual &amp; augmented reality, natural user interfaces, assistive technology, IOT and robotics.
+Hi im batts; For approximately 20 years or so I spent most of my time working as a software engineer and an academic researcher.
+During this time I specialised in topics such as: games design, virtual and augmented reality, natural user interfaces, assistive technology, IOT and robotics.

-I worked on a number of projects (both commercial &amp; research) developing app’s (desktop &amp; mobile) games (fun &amp; serious) robots and means for human-computer interface.
-My professional working roles ultimately resulted in an extensive and proven track record for the research, development and realisation of not only computing software and hardware; but the odd physical real-world do-hicky too.

-I am now semi-retired 😀 and thus, taking life a little easier.
-If you would like to get in touch with me please do so via one of my social media incarnations such as my [facebook page](http://www.facebook.com/adropinthedigitalocean "My Facebook Page"). or my [youtube](https://www.youtube.com/user/dyadica) channel.
+I am now semi-retired and taking life a little easier.
+With that in mind everything I do is just for fun.
+If you would like to get in touch with me please do so via one of my social media incarnations.
+You can find the links at the base of each page.

 ## A few non-password related facts about me

 - I have a beautiful and amazing wife, kids, grand kids.
-- I used to have a little parrot and I miss him dearly.
+- I once had a little parrot; I miss him dearly.
-- I believed that I would find it harder to give up drinking coffee than smoking.
+- I oce believed I would find it harder to give up drinking coffee than smoking.
 I was right!
 - I really love coffee, I mean really, really, really love coffee.
 - I really miss smoking, I mean really, really, really miss smoking (6y+).
 - I really miss drinking, I mean really, really, really miss drinking (4y+).